monik182/reddit-scraper/README.md

 ## Future Improvements
 - Add more sophisticated text analysis to select the most interesting Reddit posts.
-- Improve thumbnail generation by adding more dynamic visuals and elements.
 - Incorporate more advanced NLP models for better summarization and storytelling.

 ## License